 California and Federal laws prohibit employers from religiously discriminating against their current or potential employees.
-Failing to hire someone due to their agnostic beliefs, for example, could be grounds for civil action.
+For example, failing to hire someone due to their agnostic beliefs could be grounds for civil action.
 This protection of employee religious rights may not have been possible if The Civil Rights Act never materialized in 1964.

-Founded by pilgrims fleeing religious oppression, the United States welcomes numerous religious ideologies and, in fact, encourages it.
-JML Law, advocates of freedom of religious choice, defends California’s growing employee base from employers segregating them due to how, when and why they practice religion.
-Spending over 40 years as a pro-choice Los Angeles religious discrimination attorney affords our firm many resources in defending employees’ rights to practice religion as they choose.
+Founded by pilgrims fleeing religious oppression, the United States welcomes and encourages numerous religious ideologies.
+JML Law advocates freedom of religious choice and defends California’s growing employee base from employers segregating them due to how, when, and why they practice religion.
+Spending over 40 years as a pro-choice Los Angeles religious discrimination attorney affords our firm many resources to defend employees’ rights to practice religion.

 Four Ways Employers Religiously Oppress Employees

-Although many manifestations of religious discrimination exist, four key methods far exceed most others in terms of claims brought to JML Law.
+Although many manifestations of religious discrimination exist, four essential methods far exceed most others regarding claims brought to JML Law.
 They are:

 2. Discrimination.
-Purposely aggrieving employees by discriminating against their chosen deity, segregating one employee who practices differently than others, and failing to offer advancement or extending employment offers based off religion practiced by someone is illegal, and protected by Title VII of the Civil Rights Act.
+Purposely aggrieving employees by discriminating against their chosen deity, segregating one employee who practices differently than others, and failing to offer advancement or extending employment based on religion practiced by someone is illegal and protected by Title VII of the Civil Rights Act.

 4. Imposition of views.
 Employers cannot force changes to an employee’s religious choice to better suit their needs.
-As such, companies cannot fire employees who fail to convert religions, or force individuals to attend services indicative of their views without regard to employee’s position.
+As such, companies cannot fire employees who fail to convert religions or move individuals to attend services indicative of their views without regard to the employee’s position.

 JML Law litigates claims brought under Title VII of the Civil Rights Act by employees of public companies.
-Private employers are afforded different religious freedoms and may be subject to different regulations; bring us your claim and we’ll discuss what options are available based on your situation.
+Private employers are afforded different religious freedoms and may be subject to various regulations; bring us your claim, and we’ll discuss options based on your situation.

-With JML Law in your corner, you get an understanding Los Angeles religious discrimination attorney experienced in holding employers responsible for persecuting workers like you.
-Those who’ve been denied employment or raises, have been harassed or discriminated against because of their choice of religion are encouraged to contact JML Law.
-Your claim will be kept confidential until action is brought against employer.
+With JML Law in your corner, you get an understanding of Los Angeles religious discrimination attorneys experienced in holding employers responsible for persecuting workers like you.
+Those who’ve been denied employment or raises have been harassed or discriminated against because of their choice of religion are encouraged to contact JML Law.
+Your claim will be kept confidential until action is brought against the employer.

 Get your questions answered.